cmccandless/ExercismSolutions-csharp/ocr-numbers/README.md

-# Ocr Numbers
+# OCR Numbers

-Write a program that, given a 3 x 4 grid of pipes, underscores, and spaces, can determine which number is represented, or whether it is garbled.
+Given a 3 x 4 grid of pipes, underscores, and spaces, determine which number is represented, or whether it is garbled.

 # Step One